D-Star-AI/dsRAG/README.md

 #### AutoContext
 AutoContext automatically injects document-level context into individual chunks prior to embedding them.
 This gives the embeddings a much more accurate and complete representation of the content and meaning of the text.
 In our testing, this feature leads to a dramatic improvement in retrieval quality.
 In addition to increasing the rate at which the correct information is retrieved, AutoContext also substantially reduces the rate at which irrelevant results show up in the search results.
 This reduces the rate at which the LLM misinterprets a piece of text in downstream chat and generation applications.

-The implementation of AutoContext is fairly straightforward.
+The current implementation of AutoContext is fairly straightforward.
 All we do is generate a 1-2 sentence summary of the document, add the file name to it, and then prepend that to each chunk prior to embedding it.

+There is also a new feature called semantic sectioning.
+This works by annotating the document with line numbers and then prompting an LLM to identify the starting and ending lines for each “semantically cohesive section.”
+These sections should be anywhere from a few paragraphs to a few pages long.
+The sections then get broken into smaller chunks if needed.
+The LLM is also prompted to generate descriptive titles for each section.
+These titles then get used to provide additional context to the ranking models (embeddings and reranker), enabling better retrieval.

 #### Relevant Segment Extraction
 Relevant Segment Extraction (RSE) is a post-processing step that takes clusters of relevant chunks and intelligently combines them into longer sections of text that we call segments.
 These segments provide better context to the LLM than any individual chunk can.
 For simple factual questions, the answer is usually contained in a single chunk; but for more complex questions, the answer usually spans a longer section of text.
 The goal of RSE is to intelligently identify the section(s) of text that provide the most relevant information, without being constrained to fixed length chunks.